 Continuously improve your skills as an online reading educator.
 This may be through Outschool’s ACE framework, staying up-to-date with the latest teaching methods and reading programs, attending development workshops, or registering for one of Outschool’s business classes.

-Bobbi gave lots of kudos to Outschool Business Coach and Professional Learning Specialist Tegan Bombard and the Building Your Outschool Business course.
+Bobbi gave lots of kudos to Outschool Business Coach and Professional Learning Specialist Tegan Bombard and the Building Your Outschool Business course (check the Events Calendar on the Library for upcoming business coaching courses).
 During the live session, Bobbi learned valuable insights about how to promote her classes and organizational tips that have helped her in her online teaching business.

 Spread the word